-His work has been recognized by a number of honors and awards, including election to the National Academy of Engineering, induction as one of the first two dozen "Stanford Engineering Heroes," the National Inventors Hall of Fame, and the Marconi International Fellowship – and, most recently, the 2015 ACM Turing Award, often called "the Nobel Prize of Computer Science."
-More detailed information is available on his honors and awards, his university service, and his professional and civic service.
+His work has been recognized by a number of honors and awards, including election to the National Academy of Engineering and the million-dollar ACM Turing Award, often called "the Nobel Prize of Computer Science."
+More detailed information is available on his other honors and awards.

-Hellman has a deep interest in the ethics of technological development, and one of his current activities is applying risk analysis to a potential failure of nuclear deterrence.
-That approach has been endorsed by a number of prominent individuals including former Director of the National Security Agency (NSA) Adm.
-Bobby Inman and Stanford's President Emeritus Donald Kennedy.
+Hellman has a deep interest in the ethics of technological development and his current focus is on Rethinking National Security.
+That approach has been endorsed by a number of prominent individuals including former Secretary of Defense Leon Panetta and Stanford's President Emeritus John Hennessy.

-He and his wife Dorothie recently completed a book, A New Map for Relationships: Creating True Love at Home & Peace on the Planet, that is now on sale at Amazon, Barnes & Noble and other booksellers.
-It has won praise from former Secretary of Defense William Perry and other prominent individuals, and shows how the changes needed to build a strong marriage or other relationship are the same ones needed to build a more peaceful, sustainable world.
-Their half of the $1 million ACM Turing Award is being used to promote those ideas.
+He and his wife Dorothie wrote a book, A New Map for Relationships: Creating True Love at Home & Peace on the Planet, that is now on sale at Amazon, Barnes & Noble, and other booksellers.
+Click to download a free PDF (1.2 MB) of the full book.
+Former Secretary of Defense William Perry recommended that it "should be read by married couples seeking peace at home, as well as by diplomats seeking peace in the world."
+It shows how the changes needed to build a strong, functional marriage or other relationship are the same ones needed to build a more peaceful, sustainable world.

 During the 1980's, Prof. Hellman helped develop a meaningful dialog between the Soviet and American scientific communities on how human thinking had to evolve for survival in the nuclear age.
 This effort culminated in his co-editing a book with Prof. Anatoly Gromyko of Moscow.
 Breakthrough: Emerging New Thinking was published simultaneously in Russian and English in 1987 during the rapid change in Soviet-American relations.

-His efforts to overcome ethnic tension within the university have been recognized by three awards from minority student organizations.
+During the 1980s and 1990s he worked to overcome ethnic tension within the university, work for which he received three awards from minority student organizations.

 Born in New York, NY in October 1945, he received his B.E. from New York University in 1966, and his M.S. and Ph.D. from Stanford University in 1967 and 1969, all in Electrical Engineering.